-Regardless of the type of employment or nationality, minimum wage is applied to workers defined by the Labor Standard Act including temporary, daily, hourly workers and foreign workers.
+Minimum wage is applied to "a worker" as defined by the Labor Standards Act, regardless of the type of employment or nationality.
+Therefore, the minimum wage rate applies not only to regular workers but also to temporary, daily, hourly workers and foreign workers.